-Royal Mail charge for Tracked labels when they are scanned by the collection driver, whereas all other services are charged or when the manifest is submitted (printed by you from Shiptheory).
+Royal Mail charge for Tracked and Traced Returns labels when they are scanned by the collection driver, whereas all other services are charged or when the manifest is submitted (printed by you from Shiptheory).
 To cancel a tracked label you just need to destroy the label before it is collected.
 To cancel any other label before printing the manifest, you can delete it from your pending manifest.
 To cancel any label after manifest/collection, you will need to contact your Royal Mail account manager.

 You are charged when there are two different scans on the parcel such as a drivers pick up scan or a depot scan or a delivery scan etc.

 You will not be charged for labels that are not used to physically ship a package.
 Charges are only determined when a label is scanned and picked up by a FedEx courier.

 13ten labels are only chargeable once they have been received and scanned on-site by the 13ten driver when making the day's collection.
 This means that any labels you create to test, or by mistake will not be charged for by 13ten if you do not give them to 13ten.